rdbeach/JsonQuery/README.md

 ## Syntax

-Breif description of the methods.
+Brief description of the methods.
 Look at the java code for specifics.

                 Static Methods:
                 Json.fromJson: Converts a JSON string to a JsonO object